FREVA-CLINT/climatereconstructionAI/README.md

                         Number of pooling layers in the CNN --conv-factor CONV_FACTOR
-                        Number of channels in the deepest layer --image-sizes IMAGE_SIZES
-                        Spatial size of the datasets (latxlon must be of shape NxN) --weights WEIGHTS     Initialization weight --steady-masks STEADY_MASKS
+                        Number of channels in the deepest layer --weights WEIGHTS     Initialization weight --steady-masks STEADY_MASKS
                         Comma separated list of netCDF files containing a single mask to be applied to all timesteps.
 The number of steady-masks must be the same as out-